-The potential visual impacts associated with the proposed REF have the potential to impact on tourism facilities and tourism in the area.
-Based on the findings of the literature review there is limited evidence to suggest that the proposed SEF would impact on the tourism in the NMMDM and DLM at a local and regional level.
-The findings will be confirmed during the Assessment Phase.
+Based on the findings of the SIA there is limited evidence to suggest that the proposed SEF would impact on the tourism in the DLM at a local and regional level.
+This was confirmed by the feedback from the local landowners interviewed, none of whom raised concerns about the potential impact on tourism facilities in the area.